sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/README.md

 which are written in Go and used to invoke the APIs in the corresponding chaincodes.
 The configuration files(e.g.,connection-profile.yaml) for the client codes to invoke the chaincodes are also provided.

+# About The Use of Docker Image
+In the experiments , we utilize the liboqs 0.6.0 library [1] together with its Go wrapper [2] to generate public/private key pair, encapsulate and decapsulate the shared secret for all the related post-quantum KEM algorithms.
+Since the liboqs library is incompatible with the native Hyperledger Fabric docker image for chaincode execution, we build a new docker image integrated with liboqs based on Ubuntu 18.04 and use it as the execution environment of our chaincodes.
+The versions of docker and docker-compose we use are 19.03.13 and 1.25.0-rc1.
+For developers, the configuration files for the client codes, the docker file to generate the new docker image and information about how to use the new image are also available.